ember-learn/guides-source/guides/release/upgrading/current-edition/index.md

 We recommend that all developers go through the [Quick Start Tutorial](../../getting-started/quick-start/) to learn the fundamentals of Octane, and then the main [Tutorial](../../tutorial/).

 Along the way, you might need to study up on [Native JavaScript Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/class) too.
-Otherwise, it may be confusing about which parts of code are special to Ember, and what are not.
+Otherwise, it may be confusing about which parts of code are special to Ember, and which are not.

 If you work on a team of developers, it may be useful to have one developer go through the tutorials, try doing a small thing, and then demo that to the rest of the team.
 After everyone has had a chance for hands-on learning, schedule a meeting to plan how you want to proceed.
 By design, migrating to Octane can be done in pieces.
 It doesn't require a big-bang refactor.
 If you need advice, visit [the forums or the Ember Discord](https://emberjs.com/community/) (in Discord you can use the `#topic-octane-migration` channel).